Transformation

 Evolutionary opportunity.

 These are obviously critical times of immense worldwide jeopardy and suffering.
-But they can also afford us extraordinary evolutionary opportunities for conscientiously promoting world peace and social justice, and for equitably redistributing limited planetary resources which are now greedily and unsustainably monopolized, hidden or hoarded by a few obscenely rich billionaires.
+But they can also afford us extraordinary evolutionary opportunities for conscientiously promoting world peace and social justice, and for equitably redistributing limited planetary resources which are now greedily and unsustainably monopolized, hidden or hoarded by a few obscenely rich oligopolists.
 And thereby we have opportunities for rededicating Humanity to the sanctity of all life on Earth.

 As His Holiness the 14th Dalai Lama has observed: